 National Radio Astronomy Observatory’s Green Bank Science Center, in Green Bank, is engaged in an international endeavor called Breakthrough Listen—searching over 100 galaxies for signs of intelligent life.
 NRAO is open for public tours and you will not find cell service or Wi-Fi anywhere in Green Bank.
 You can find lodging at nearby Snowshoe Mountain ski resort (open year round) or in the restored company houses at Cass Scenic Railroad State Park.
 Other areas of interest include Cranberry Glades Botanical Area, the Cranberry Wilderness, and Highland Scenic Highway.
 You can “get lost” here for days on end, enjoying the peaceful solitude of wilderness and farmland.

-Find Your Own Spot
+Find Your Own Off the Grid Vacation Spot

 Discussing this topic with some friends, one who is a big time sales wonk for a major telecommunications company, my wife came up with the idea of looking at those wireless coverage maps in reverse.
 Find the places on the map where they DO NOT have coverage and go there on vacation.